A diagnosis and mood

 Recognising the impact

 Strong feelings such as anger, fear or distress can sometimes be overwhelming.
 These are normal emotions and there may be good reasons for feeling the way you do.
-You may also feel a sense of loss, that epilepsy is taking something away from you.
+You may also feel a sense of loss - that epilepsy is taking something away from you.
 Recognising what the diagnosis means to you may help you feel more in control of your situation from the start.
 It may help to talk to someone or to write down how you feel.
-If you want an anonymous person to talk to, our Epilepsy Helpline is confidential.
+If you want someone to talk to, our Epilepsy Helpline is confidential.

 Adjusting to change

 A diagnosis of epilepsy can be hard to accept.
+Some people find it difficult to come to terms with their epilepsy, or feel worried, down, or anxious.
 It may change some things in your life but not necessarily for ever.
 Losing your driving licence and taking medication are two of the big issues you may be facing.
 It can take time to adjust.
 It may help to remind yourself that you are still the same person you were before the diagnosis and that support is available if you want it.

 Looking for answers

 Epilepsy can happen to anyone, at any age.
 Doctors may be able to find a cause, but this is not always possible.
-Our brains are incredibly complex and changes take place in the brain throughout our lives.
-Research looks into why seizures happen to some people and not to others.
+Our brains are incredibly complex and also changes take place in the brain throughout our lives.
+Current research is looking into why seizures happen to some people and not to others.

-Your neurologist, GP or nurse may be able to tell you more about your epilepsy.
+Your neurologist, GP, or nurse may be able to tell you more about your epilepsy.
 You can also get information about epilepsy from us when you are ready for it.
-Our 'Just Diagnosed' booklet is free to download from our website.
+Our 'Just Diagnosed' leaflet is free to download from our website.

 Dealing with other people